kammitama5/kammitama5.github.io/_posts/2017-5-15-Monday-May-15th.md

 ![sh_002](/images/sh_002.png)

-Ugh...how did I *not* see this before
+Ugh...how did I *not* see this before.
+I had named them the same, so was getting vect errors!

 ![sh_004](/images/sh_004.png)